- Understanding Swing Pricing

-- Why is Swing Pricing Important?
+- Why Was Swing Pricing Introduced?

 - How Does Swing Pricing Work?

-- Partial vs. Full Swing Pricing
+- Partial vs Full Swing Pricing

-- Benefits of Swing Pricing
+- Advantages and Disadvantages of Swing Pricing

 - Conclusion